minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 ### A quick start

 Start by just completing the first stage: copy the [example](https://github.com/baranan/minno-tasks/tree/master/docs/studies/datapipe.example.iat) to your own directory on a static website (e.g., under your [Github Pages](https://docs.github.com/en/pages) directory, or as a new directory on your personal website, if you have one).
 In a web browser, load the full URL to the file exampleiat.html on that directory.
 That's it, you should be able to run the example study from start to end.
+Tip: You can download the whole example directory as a zip folder by pasting "https://github.com/baranan/minno-tasks/tree/master/docs/studies/datapipe.example.iat" into the input box in [this website](https://download-directory.github.io/).
+Then, upload all the files to your own [Gitlab Pages](https://docs.gitlab.com/ee/user/project/pages/) of Githab Page.

 Worked?
 Great, now read on to understand how to modify the study and save your data.